Janet Jackson Boasts Her Natural Beauty With Makeup-Free Selfie In Australia

 “Good morning beautiful goddess,” a fourth follower commented.

-Jackson is known for being a private celebrity but seems to be embracing the world of social media recently.
+Jackson is known for being a private celebrity, but she seems to have embraced the world of social media recently.
 The “So Excited” entertainer has shared new content nearly every day for the past week on her Instagram account.